hezbymuhammad/blog/_posts/2016-11-12-jekyll-change-redcarpet-to-kradown.md

 It turns out that changing between Redcarpet and Pygments to Kramdown and Rouge is not that simple.
 You cannot just change ```_config.yml```.
 There is some issue that should be fixed first.

 ## Resolve
+In order to get rid of the problem, one should simply follow these steps.

 ### Modify ```_config.yml```